EurNeffy Nasal Spray: Everything You Need to Know About Neffy in the UK

 How to Administer EurNeffy Nasal Spray

-Neffy is administered through the nostril.
-If symptoms persist or worsen after the first dose, a second dose may be administered in the same nostril, differing from standard AAI guidance, where alternating injection sites is recommended.
+If symptoms persist or worsen after the first dose, a second dose may be administered in the same nostril, contrary to standard AAI guidance, which recommends alternating injection sites.

 If this is your first time exploring allergy treatments for your child, consider consulting a paediatric allergy specialist in London to create a personalised care plan.